You have questions. We have answers. Check out our frequently asked questions on transgender rights and the law.

 Did you know?

-Nearly 80% of Ohio voters are in favor of a statewide non-discrimination law protecting LGBT people from discrimination in housing, employment and public accommodations.
+Nearly 80% of Ohio voters are in favor of a statewide non-discrimination law protecting LGBTQ people from discrimination in housing, employment and public accommodations.
 Only 22 Ohio municipalities currently have non-discrimination protection laws that include gender identity.

 *Note, the Department of Justice and the Department of Education have rolled back Obama administration guidance regarding protections from transgender and GNC students.
 There are, related, unresolved cases going through the courts.
 Please note, the following is not legal advice.*

 - Are transgender and GNC students protected from discrimination in education?

 Read More ↕While Ohio has no explicit laws preventing the discrimination against transgender and GNC students, federal Title IX prohibits discrimination in educational programs that receive federal funding.
 Some courts have interpreted this to protect transgender and GNC students in public schools, universities, and some private institutions.
 However, the state of Title IX protecting transgender and GNC kids is in flux, and there are cases making their way through the courts.

 - Can Ohio students use the bathroom which corresponds to their gender identity?